ScriptRaccoon/portfolio-website/src/data/posts/create-css-maze.md

 label(for=id(i, j))
 ```

-Several methods are available to make the labels look like an arrow.
+Several methods are available to make the labels look like arrows.
 In this post, we use a [polygon-shaped clip-path](https://developer.mozilla.org/en-US/docs/Web/CSS/basic-shape/polygon) to cut out the arrow shape.
 This way, we do not need to add anything to the HTML.

 But we do not apply the clip-path to the label itself, since this would reduce the clickable area, which is not good for the UX.
 Instead, we apply it to one of its pseudo-elements.